Mantongash/delani-studio/README.md

 On successfully completing the contact form, it should give an alert with a green color, it is currently giving an alert in red color.

+## Contacts

+In case of any questions or concerns, don't hesitate to contact me on ngash.anto@gmail.com

 ##### Link to Live Site : [https://mantongash.github.io/delani-studio/](https://mantongash.github.io/delani-studio/)

 ### License